Khan-Ramsha/FinetuneX/README.md

 FinetuneX allows you to:
 - Fine-tune models on custom datasets
 - Interface to interact with the fine-tuned model
-- Use multiple LLM architecture support
+- Use multiple LLM architecture
 - Apply custom training methods with different post-training algorithms (SFT, DPO, PPO, RLOO)
 - Choose extensive fine-tuning capabilities including Full Fine-Tuning, LoRA and QLoRA
 - MultiModal Vision Support